HomeGuidesAPI ReferenceChangelog

 Energy

-The execution of each instruction of smart contract consume a certain amount of energy while running. so contracts of different complexity consume different amounts of energy.
-When the contract is executed, Energy is calculated and deducted according to instruction one by one.
-When the available energy of the account is insufficient, TRX needs to be burned to pay for the corresponding energy.
+The execution of each instruction of a smart contract consumes a certain amount of Energy while running.
+So contracts of different complexity consume different amounts of Energy.
+When a contract is executed, Energy is calculated and deducted according to instructions one by one.
+When the available Energy of an account is insufficient, TRX needs to be burned to pay for the corresponding Energy.

-Burned TRX = Energy quantity * the unit price of Energy
+Burned TRX = Energy quantity * Unit price of Energy

-Currently, the unit price of Energy is 420sun.
+Currently, the unit price of Energy is 210 sun.

 How to Get Energy

 Energy can only be obtained by staking TRX.
-All users share the fixed amount of energy according to the number of staked TRX.
-The daily fixed total energy supply of the entire network is 90,000,000,000.
-Please use the following formula to calculate how much energy can be obtained by staking a certain amount of TRX:
+A fixed amount of Energy is allocated to users according to the number of staked TRX.
+The daily fixed total Energy supply of the entire network is 180,000,000,000.
+You can use the following formula to calculate how much Energy can be obtained by staking a certain amount of TRX:

-You can get the total amount of TRX staked for obtaining energy in the whole network through the wallet/getaccountresource interface.
+You can query the total amount of TRX staked for obtaining Energy on the whole network through the wallet/getaccountresource interface.

-You can send a FreezeBalanceV2Contract type of transaction to stake TRX to obtain energy.
-The following will use wallet-cli as an example to create a FreezeBalanceContract type of transaction:
+You can send a FreezeBalanceV2Contract type of transaction to stake TRX to obtain Energy.
+The following content uses wallet-cli as an example to create a FreezeBalanceContract type of transaction:

 wallet> freezeBalanceV2 1000000 1